Race, Ethnic, and Minority Groups

 - Ethnicity is a term that describes shared culture—the practices, values, and beliefs of a group.

 This culture might include shared language, religion, and traditions, among other commonalities.
-The term is difficult to describe and its meaning has changed over time.
+The term ethnicity is difficult to describe and its meaning has changed over time.
 And as with race, individuals may be identified or self-identify with ethnicities in complex, even contradictory, ways.
 For example, ethnic groups such as Irish, Italian American, Russian, Jewish, and Serbian might all be groups whose members are predominantly included in the “white” racial category.
 Conversely, the ethnic group British includes citizens from a multiplicity of racial backgrounds: black, white, Asian, and more, plus a variety of race combinations.
 Ethnicity, like race, continues to be an identification method that individuals and institutions use today—whether through the census, affirmative action initiatives, nondiscrimination laws, or simply in personal day-to-day relations.

-- a is “any group of people who, because of their physical or cultural characteristics, are singled out from the others in the society in which they live for differential and unequal treatment, and who therefore regard themselves as objects of collective discrimination.”
+- a minority group is “any group of people who, because of their physical or cultural characteristics, are singled out from the others in the society in which they live for differential and unequal treatment, and who therefore regard themselves as objects of collective discrimination.”
 (Sociologist Louis Wirth, 1945).

 The term minority connotes discrimination, and in its sociological use, the term subordinate group can be used interchangeably with the term minority, while the term dominant group is often substituted for the group that’s in the majority.
-These definitions correlate to the concept that the is that which holds the most power in a given society, while are those who lack power compared to the dominant group.
+These definitions correlate to the concept that the dominant group is that which holds the most power in a given society, while subordinate groups are those who lack power compared to the dominant group.

 Note that being a numerical minority is not a characteristic of being a minority group; sometimes larger groups can be considered minority groups due to their lack of power.
 It is the lack of power that is the predominant characteristic of a minority, or subordinate group.